HTML - Responsive Img

 A responsive image is when a different physical image (in width or resolution) is served for the same logical image depending on the characteristic of the device property (width, device pixel ratio)

-To define a set of responsive images, you can use the srcset and sizes attributes.
-See HTML - Responsive Image with the ''SrcSet'' and ''sizes'' attributes
+To define a set of responsive images, you can use the img with the srcset attribute and sizes attributes.
+See Responsive HTML image with the srcset attribute

 <img src="image.png" data-srcset="image.png 1000w, image-2x.png 2000w">